Price of oil: Conflict

 The 2020 Russia–Saudi Arabia oil price war resulted in a 65% decline in global oil prices at the beginning of the COVID-19 pandemic.
 In 2021, the record-high energy prices were driven by a global surge in demand as the world recovered from the COVID-19 recession.
 By December 2021, an unexpected rebound in the demand for oil from United States, China and India, coupled with U.S. shale industry investors' "demands to hold the line on spending", has contributed to "tight" oil inventories globally.
 On 18 January 2022, as the price of Brent crude oil reached its highest since 2014—$88, concerns were raised about the rising cost of gasoline—which hit a record high in the United Kingdom.

+In March 2026, international oil prices surpassed the $100 per barrel threshold for the first time since 2022, primarily driven by the outbreak of the 2026 Iran war.
+On 9 March, the brent crude benchmark surged to an intraday high of $119.50, a 29% increase, following strikes on energy infrastructure near Tehran and the effective closure of the Strait of Hormuz.
+Prices subsequently moderated to approximately $100 per barrel after G7 finance ministers announced a potential coordinated release of strategic petroleum reserves.
+During the crisis, Iranian officials suggested prices could exceed $200 per barrel if hostilities continued, while the United States executive branch characterized the price spike as a short-term consequence of regional security measures.

+As of June 14, 2026, the conflict in the Strait of Hormuz has caused uncertainty in oil markets.
+According to The Economist magazine, refined oil prices are between 35 percent and 70 percent higher than before the war.
+"The International Energy Agency, an official forecaster, warns that the crunch will get much worse unless flows through Hormuz resume."

 Structural drivers of global oil price

 According to Our World in Data, in the nineteenth and early twentieth century the global crude oil prices were "relatively consistent."
 In the 1970s, there was a "significant increase" in the price of oil globally, partially in response to the 1973 and 1979 oil crises.
 In 1980, globally averaged prices "spiked" to US$107.27.